Summit Elevation (m): 2358

 We found ourselves hiking along acres of wildflowers on a good road until it crossed the Carbondale River on a very well built and fairly new bridge.
 This road leads up to the North Kootenay Pass and is a good access for Mount Hollebeke.
 And speaking of the devil, soon a trio of bikers came up behind us on the road.
 It turned out to be none other than Andrew Nugara, Dave McMurray and Brad.
 I’ve known all these guys for years, especially Andrew and Dave through their web sites and of course Nugara’s guidebooks.
 It was cool to chat for a few minutes before they continued up to do Mount Hollebeke and we continued on to our destination.

 From the lake I wasn’t 100% sure where to go but I knew I wanted to traverse into the south bowl beneath the east summit ridge and I knew I had to go left (east) before gaining the ridge above.
 I followed an animal trail into the back bowl beneath imposing cliffs and surprised two large elk who were grazing there.
-On ascent I struggled up a sheep trail in thick undergrowth before finally hitting an open avy slope and hiking very steep slopes to the thinning forest above.
-On descent I found a slightly better approach down steep gullies at the head of the bowl near the east side.

-I was moving quickly thanks to KC waiting below and was surprised how treed the east ridge was and how “long” it took to reach the open summit slopes.
+I was moving quickly thanks to KC waiting below and was surprised how treed the NE to east trending ridge was and how “long” it took to reach the open summit slopes.
 It didn’t actually take that long, but I was underestimating a small mountain – something that is very easy to do.
-I was surprised to see two elk near the summit – they must like this area!
-The wildflowers near the summit were stunning, and the views south to Syncline, St. Eloi, Gravenstafel and Haig were also very respectable.

 It only took me around an hour from the lake to the broad, windy summit of Mount McCarty but it felt longer than that for some reason.
 The views over North Kootenay Pass to Mount Hollebeke were great, as were the views of Bisaro, Centre and Darrah to the north.
 The best views were south to Syncline, St. Eloi, Gravenstafel and Haig with a peek at Packhorse and Boot Hill as well.
 Windsor and Castle Peak were also visible.

-After snapping some summit photos under a much cloudier-than-forecast sky it was time to return to KC who I feared might be under a swarm of bugs near the lake.
+After snapping some summit photos under a much cloudier-than-forecast sky it was time to return to KC who I feared might be faltering under a swarm of bugs near the lake.
 The descent of the east ridge was very pleasant and quick with great views.

 KC was doing well at the lake and was shocked to see me so quickly.
-We made short work of the exit to the road which we followed back to the truck, taking hundreds of photos of the incredible wildflower display along the way.
+We made short work of the “secret trail” exit to the road which we followed back to the truck, taking hundreds of photos of the incredible wildflower display along the way.

 Mount McCarty was a strange mix of very pleasurable hiking in fields of wildflowers surrounded by impressive mountains and a bit of a thrash through heavy vegetation (soaking wet) and myriads of bugs including mosquitoes.
 Overall I enjoyed this little peak enough to recommend it but I’d personally wait for fall when the little unnamed lake will pop nicely and the few larches will spruce up your photos of this beautiful area even more.